-Admission to the College may be revoked for LCCC Student Code of Conduct (Procedure 3.15P) violations prior to the start of class attendance at the discretion of the Dean of Students.
+Admission to the College may be revoked for LCCC Student Code of Conduct (Procedure 3.14.1P) violations prior to the start of class attendance at the discretion of the Dean of Students.

+Admission may also be revoked or modified (including conversion to conditional admission) when new information regarding Serious Criminal Conduct becomes known prior to the start of class attendance, and the Dean of Students determines that the individual’s presence may present a safety risk to the LCCC community.

 Appeals